shanegracias7/indoor-positioning-system/README.md

 ## Description of Folders:
 ### LSTM-Data
 This contains all the accelerometer and gyroscope data that has been collected using the data collection app, and which will be used to train the LSTM models.
-It includes separate data files as csv along with the combined data files.

 ### LSTM-Models
 This folder contains all the LSTM models that have been trained and tested using LSTMs with the help of Tensorflow.